-Pakistan is a country with great potential for economic growth and Karachi is the key area for such economic growth.
+Pakistan is a country with great potential for economic growth.
 Pakistan has a large population of 188 million, the 6th largest in the world and going to be 340 million in 2050, becoming the 4th largest in the world.
 And the population is very young, of which 60% is under 25 years of age.
 This means there is a large market and ample workforce in Pakistan.
 And Pakistan is very near to the Central Asia and the Middle East.
 So a large potential market lies not only in South Asia but also in Central Asia and the Middle East.
-The large manpower and natural resources such as copper, coal, zinc and natural gas are also available.
+In addition to the large manpower, natural resources such as copper, coal, zinc and natural gas are available, especially in Balochistan.
 With these available resources and favorable conditions, Pakistan has a big potential for development in the future.